abhiTronix/OpenCV_Raspberry_pi_TBB/README.md

 2. VFPV3
 3. Threading Building Blocks (TBB)

-TBB is successfully installed on my Rpi3 and available precompiled at  https://github.com/abhiTronix/TBB_Raspberry_pi Hence i created this pre-compiled Latest binary of OpenCV (3.4.1-dev ) along with Latest (2018 Update 3) of TBB for the Raspberry Pi 3.
-It is available in a ".deb" package and will save you countless hours not having to compile it yourself.
+TBB is already successfully installed on my Rpi and made available precompiled at  https://github.com/abhiTronix/TBB_Raspberry_pi
+Hence i created this Latest pre-compiled binary of Pre-released OpenCV (4.0.0) & Stable OpenCV (3.4.2) compiled along with Latest (2018 Update 4) of TBB for the Raspberry Pi.
+It is made available in a ".deb" package and will save you countless hours not having to compile it yourself plus avoid worst looking compiling errors.
 This may or may not stay updated as I have to manually compile this version.
 I will try to make available most major versions.
-This was compiled on a Raspberry Pi 3 Model B running raspbian stretch .
-This enables TBB Support which helps multithreading in many OpenCV algorithms and significant **3x~5x** (https://www.theimpossiblecode.com/blog/build-faster-opencv-raspberry-pi3/) increase in performance along with 'NEON' and 'VFVP3'.
+This is compiled for Raspberry Pi 3/2 Model B/B+ running Latest raspbian Stretch.
+This is enabled with TBB Support which helps multithreading in many OpenCV algorithms and significant **3x~5x** (https://www.theimpossiblecode.com/blog/build-faster-opencv-raspberry-pi3/) increase in performance along with 'NEON' and 'VFVP3' support and other major compilation flags.
 For Files Look Down below.